 The permits require the permittees to participate in a cooperative effort to create a Task Force and participate in the functions of the Task Force.
 The permits also require that by November 30, 2011, the Task Force provide Ecology with the details of the organizational structure, specific goals, funding and the governing documents of the Task Force, which has already been accomplished.
 The following sections present the Task Force concept and organizational structure required by the permits:

+Task Force Vision Statement for 2012 through 2016.

+Task Force Vision Statement for 2016 through 2019.

+Task Force Goals Relating to Washington NPDES Permit Compliance.

-Task Force Vision Statement for 2012 through 2016.Task Force Goals Relating to NPDES Permit Compliance.
+Task Force Goals Relating to Idaho NPDES Permit Compliance.

 Task Force Operating Guidelines.